ietf-wg-cellar/ebml-specification/specification.markdown

 found in the EBML Body have their own set of independent Element IDs and are not part of this IANA registry.

-One-octet Element IDs **MUST** be between 0x81 and 0xFE.
+One-octet Element IDs **MUST** be between 0x80 and 0xFE.
 These items are valuable because they are short, and they need to be used for commonly repeated elements.
 Element IDs are to be allocated within this range according to the "RFC Required" policy [@!RFC8126].

-The following one-octet Element IDs are RESERVED: 0xFF and 0x80.
+The following one-octet Element ID is RESERVED: 0xFF.

 Values in the one-octet range of 0x00 to 0x7F are not valid for use as an Element ID.